johannschopplich/kirby-lingohub/README.md

 # Kirby Lingohub

 The Kirby Lingohub plugin integrates the [Lingohub](https://lingohub.com) translation service into your Kirby website.
 The plugin allows you to upload content from Kirby to Lingohub for translation and download the translations back to Kirby.
+It handles the whole serialization and deserialization process, including nested data structures like blocks and structures.

 > [!NOTE]
 > For this plugin to work, you need to have a Lingohub account and a project set up.
 You can create a free account at [Lingohub](https://lingohub.com/).